davidb3rgqvist/project4/README.md

 We plan to enhance the website with the following features:

+- **Search Field:** Incorporate a search field to enable users to quickly find specific recipes or ingredients within their collection.

-- Recipe Import: Allow users to import recipes from external sources such as websites or other recipe management platforms, making it easy to transfer existing recipes into Foorky.
+- **Recipe Import:** Allow users to import recipes from external sources such as websites or other recipe management platforms, making it easy to transfer existing recipes into Foorky.

-- Meal Planning: Integrate a meal planning feature that enables users to schedule meals by selecting recipes from their collection, helping users organize their cooking schedule for the week or month.
+- **Meal Planning:** Integrate a meal planning feature that enables users to schedule meals by selecting recipes from their collection, helping users organize their cooking schedule for the week or month.

-- Ingredient Management: Provide users with tools to manage their ingredient inventory, including features for tracking ingredient quantities, setting reminders for low stock, and generating shopping lists based on selected recipes.
+- **Ingredient Management:** Provide users with tools to manage their ingredient inventory, including features for tracking ingredient quantities, setting reminders for low stock, and generating shopping lists based on selected recipes.

-- Nutritional Information: Display nutritional information for recipes, including calorie count, macronutrient breakdown, and allergen information, helping users make informed dietary choices.
+- **Nutritional Information:** Display nutritional information for recipes, including calorie count, macronutrient breakdown, and allergen information, helping users make informed dietary choices.

-- Recipe Recommendations: Offer personalized recipe recommendations based on users' preferences, cooking history, and dietary restrictions, helping users discover new recipes they may enjoy.
+- **Recipe Recommendations:** Offer personalized recipe recommendations based on users' preferences, cooking history, and dietary restrictions, helping users discover new recipes they may enjoy.

-- Social Integration: Enable users to connect with friends and family within the Foorky platform, allowing them to share recipes, collaborate on cooking projects, and view each other's recipe collections.
+- **Social Integration:** Enable users to connect with friends and family within the Foorky platform, allowing them to share recipes, collaborate on cooking projects, and view each other's recipe collections.

-- Multi-platform Access: Develop Foorky as a cross-platform application, ensuring users can access their recipe collections seamlessly across desktop, mobile, and tablet devices.
+- **Multi-platform Access:** Develop Foorky as a cross-platform application, ensuring users can access their recipe collections seamlessly across desktop, mobile, and tablet devices.

-- Offline Mode: Implement an offline mode that allows users to access their most recently viewed recipes even without an internet connection, ensuring uninterrupted access to recipes while cooking in the kitchen.
+- **Offline Mode:** Implement an offline mode that allows users to access their most recently viewed recipes even without an internet connection, ensuring uninterrupted access to recipes while cooking in the kitchen.

-- Recipe Versioning: Provide users with the ability to create multiple versions of a recipe, allowing them to experiment with variations or adaptations without altering the original recipe.
+- **Recipe Versioning:** Provide users with the ability to create multiple versions of a recipe, allowing them to experiment with variations or adaptations without altering the original recipe.

-- Integration with Smart Devices: Enable integration with smart kitchen devices such as smart scales or ovens, allowing users to follow recipes more accurately by syncing cooking instructions directly with their devices.
+- **Integration with Smart Devices:** Enable integration with smart kitchen devices such as smart scales or ovens, allowing users to follow recipes more accurately by syncing cooking instructions directly with their devices.

 ## Technology Used